-Quick and easy dinner are something we’re always on the look out for.
-Look no further than this yummy Cheeseburger Gnocchi Skillet Dinner, comfort food that’s a creamy, dumpling filled spin on an old fav.
+Quick and easy dinners are something we’re always on the look out for.
+This yummy Cheeseburger Gnocchi Skillet Dinner is a 100% a comfort food recipe that’s a creamy, cheesy dumpling filled spin on an old favorite.

 I was talking to a friend the other day, and she was slightly appalled that I was still making meals full of pasta and cheese.
 Well, hot meals to be specific.

 I guess I missed the memo that in warmer weather the only acceptable dishes with pasta and cheese (meat being totally optional) are served cold.

 Yep, like pasta salad.
 And every kinda of variety you can imagine.

 Don’t get me wrong, I adore a good pasta salad- especially when cheese is involved.
 I’m your go-to gal for a bevvy of pasta salad recipes in the Summer.

 Whether as a solid side dish served with some of our favorite grilled meats, or even as a whole meal.
 Pasta salads in the Spring and Summer are to me, what casseroles are in the colder months.

 My thoughts being, as long as the heat stays outside where it belongs- then there’s no reason I shouldn’t be able to enjoy comfort food in the Summer months too.